-Under normal circumstances, the Return Stacked Global Stocks & Bonds ETF will invest at least 80% of its net assets, plus borrowings for investment purposes, in (a) global equity securities and ETFs that, in the aggregate, provide exposure to the global equity markets, and (b) U.S. treasury future contracts that provide the Fund with exposure to the performance of the U.S. treasury bond market.
-For the purpose of complying the 80% policy, the Fund uses the market value of futures contracts (rather than notional value).
-The Fund's "80%" policy is non-fundamental and can be changed without shareholder approval.
+Under normal circumstances, the Return Stacked® U.S. Stocks & Futures Yield ETF will invest at least 80% of its net assets, plus borrowings for investment purposes, in (a) Equity Strategy, and (b) its Futures Yield strategy.

+For the purpose of complying its 80% policy, each Fund uses the market value of futures contracts (rather than notional value).
+Each Fund's "80%" policy is non-fundamental and can be changed without shareholder approval.
 However, Fund shareholders would be given at least 60 days' notice prior to any such change.
+Each Fund will consider the investment of the underlying ETF when determining compliance with its own names rule policy.